 Select a Memorable Spot

 This tip is a bit different than simply choosing a personal spot because it focuses on the couple and their relationship.
-Photographers should be able to forge bonds with couples quickly.
-That goes for a destination wedding photographer or someone local.
+Once I have met an engaged couple and have found out about their history then I can find out a spot that is memorable to them.
 That’s another reason why a questionnaire is a handy tool.
 It should have a section devoted to the development of the couple’s relationship, including meaningful locations that they’ve visited throughout their history together.
 Some couples choose to have wedding photos taken at the spot where they shared their first kiss or had their first date.
 The place where one of them popped the question is a popular choice, too.
 Then again, they may want photos in the area where they went on their first vacation or something similar.

 Scout the Background

 The immediate background is an essential component that needs to be eye-catching but not overpowering.
 Don’t discount the importance of the background as a whole, though, especially for outdoor shots.
 Nothing bland will do.
 A meadow is a gorgeous backdrop, but there ought to be a hill, a shapely tree, or the remains of an old structure somewhere in the distance.
 From the mountains to the shore, a skilled destination wedding photographer can find an array of scenic backgrounds.
 Spend the time doing so because they’re crucial, even if they only play a small part in the larger picture.